K843Barber/primes/README.md

 ### What else is included

 We also have a python file which goes ahead shows the time complexity to compute these values.
+To run this, run `python3 graphs.py`